 Braking and Suspension:

-Both the compact SUV’s are equipped with a similar type of front braking system.
+Both the vehicles are equipped with a similar type of front braking system.
 The front ventilated disc brakes are accompanied by disc brakes at the rear for Vitara while BR-V has conventional drum brakes at the rear wheels.
 For enhanced braking and safety experience, both cars are powered by the anti-lock braking system (ABS).
 Similarly, the suspension of both vehicles is offered with MacPherson strut at the front and torsion beam at the rear end.

-The Japanese auto manufacturers have made sure to offer an advanced and bold design language in both the compact SUVs.
+The Japanese auto manufacturers have made sure to offer an advanced and bold design language in both the vehicles.
 The two vehicles share the same aggressive looks with a difference in shape and design.
 Honda BR-V is powered by halogen headlamps at the front, whereas Vitara has LED projector lamps for low beam and halogen multi-reflector for high beam.
 Honda BR-V has a stylish horizontal shaped chrome front radiator grille while Vitara has vertical chrome strips extending to the headlights.
 Both vehicles have daytime running lights (DRL’s) provided by the automaker for enhanced safety in daylight.
 Fog lamps are offered in both of them as a standard feature.
 Moreover, the side mirrors are body-colored in both the cases, but the outer door handles are body-colored in BR-V while they come as a chrome piece.
 Honda now provides company fitted door visors in its car while they are not present in Vitara as standard.
 Suzuki Vitara has a prominent feature of the panoramic sunroof, which doesn’t come in BR-V. The body of BR-V and Vitara is manufactured aerodynamically by the respective auto manufacturers.
 Honda BR-V has sleek horizontal tail lamps linked by a chrome garnish.
 On the other hand, Suzuki Vitara comes in stylish and elegant tail lights, which are much larger in size than those of BR-V.

 Interior & features:

-Both the crossovers are offered with a number of attractive and useful features inside the cabin.
+Both the vehicles are offered with a number of attractive and useful features inside the cabin.
 Honda BR-V now comes in a step garnish, which is a welcoming gesture for the driver.
 The cabins of both the vehicles are spacious and elegantly designed by the respective Japanese automakers.
 The interior of BR-V is dual-tone with upholstery in beige color, while Vitara is an entirely black unit from the inside.
 Both the cars have several common features, including air-conditioning, heating system, rear AC ventilation, center armrest console, 3-spoke electronically controlled steering wheel, sun visors, head restraints, central locking system, assist grips, power windows, 12V power outlet and chrome inside door handles.
 On the other hand, there are various additional features in Vitara which are missing in BR-V, such as pollen filter, cruise control, and speed limiter.
 Moreover, Vitara has more storage spaces, while BR-V has 10 cups/bottle holders inside the cabin at the front and rear side.

 Connectivity and Entertainment: